 I purchased this product a few months ago and the expiry is almost three years into the future.

 One that stands out from the pack, this Ginseng Mask is unique, refreshing and simply an experience.
-I wanted to try it because I am probably at the perfect age (in my 40s) to put its anti-ageing claims to the test and also because I have read so many great things about the benefits of ginseng for the skin.
+I wanted to try it because I’m probably at the ideal stage of life to put its anti-ageing claims to the test and also because I have read so many great things about the benefits of ginseng for the skin.

 Skin pores open up with warmth.
 We’re often encouraged to steam our face with a hot towel before applying a mask so our pores readily receive its active ingredients.
 This is the beauty of ginseng’s natural warming properties.
 It prepares the pores to both absorb the good whilst flushing out the bad.

 It looks and behaves similar to honey, displaying a comparable fluid consistency but surprisingly and pleasantly lacking stickiness.
 When you apply it, you almost expect it to drip off your face, but it doesn’t.
 It stays where you place it for the entire application (although a hot climate might compromise this property).
 It’s a tinted shade of clear when applied, so it looks like you’re wearing a shiny glaze on your face.

 As soon as this product is placed on the skin, it starts to heat it.
 Add a little friction by gently massaging it in and the face experiences a comfortable warming effect.
 The feeling is quite extraordinary.
 Skin feels less sensitive to the sensation of touch, almost like there is a thick coating of gel separating your face from your fingertips.
 It’s interesting and satisfying at the same time.
 I really enjoy massaging this mask into my face.
 The sensation is something special.